 Then think about doing some stretches.
 There is mixed results from research and some controversy into the effectiveness of warming-up and cooling-down.
 I personally find it useful, and I recommend my patients to try and do this.

 When you have finished your initial warm-up, your body can cool-down quite quickly.
 So keep jumping up and down/running on the spot to stay warm between stretches.
 The legs and arms are particularly important in swimming.
 Think about performing windmills (so circling the arms) in opposite directions.
 Clap your hands in from of your body and behind at chest height.
 Bring your elbows into your side and hold them at a 90 degree angle.
 Rotate your forearms outwards and squeeze your shoulder blades together.
+After your workout if you feel any form of pain the check out for a nerve numbing medication trusted and used by many like Nerve Renew about which you can read authentic reviews and everything about their medication on their website.

 Follow this link to the British Gas Swimfit website.
 It gives good direction to different stretches that can be performed in the pool.